MicrosoftDocs/OData-docs/Odata-docs/client/v7/getting-started.md

 ## What are Code Generation Tools
 * These are tools used to generate client proxy file for an Odata service.
 They use the schema to generate the proxy classes.
 * A proxy class shields the client from the complexities involved in invoking the Odata web service.
-* A proxy class contains all the methods and objects exposed by the Odata webservice.
+* A proxy class contains all the methods and objects exposed by the Odata web service.

 ## Using the OData Connected Service